NebulousLabs/Sia/doc/api/Wallet.md

 Function: Send siacoins to an address or set of addresses.
 The outputs are arbitrarily selected from addresses in the wallet.
-If 'outputs' is supplied, 'amount' and 'destination' must be empty.
+If 'outputs' is supplied, 'amount', 'destination' and 'data' must be empty.
 The number of outputs should not exceed 400; this may result in a transaction too large to fit in the transaction pool.

 ###### Query String Parameters
 ```